-Finally, the department faculty and staff members help students acquire expensive software at drastically reduced costs through the maintenance of educational software purchasing agreements such as the Microsoft DreamSpark Program, which provides an inexpensive way for students to acquire the latest version of Microsoft applications that are identical to the versions installed on the classroom and lab PCs.
+Finally, the department faculty and staff members help students acquire expensive software at drastically reduced costs through the maintenance of educational software purchasing agreements such as the Microsoft Imagine Program (formerly Microsoft DreamSpark), which provides an inexpensive way for students to acquire the latest version of Microsoft applications that are identical to the versions installed on the classroom and lab PCs.
 Access to the instructional software at a very low or no cost is invaluable to the many students with limited incomes.